EticomCloud/laravel-coding-challenge/README.md

 - How we would be able to test this using PHPUnit in the future if we needed to?
 - Don't always write everything yourself you can pull in other packages if you feel they are needed.

-We don't want to worry about any sort of error handling of the API, so assume that the API will always exist and we always return you the expected data.
+- Don't want to worry about any sort of error handling of the API, so assume that the API will always exist and we always return you the expected data.

 ## Task